ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Brake</strong></td>
    <td>

-Invokes the :ref:`Brake flight mode <brake-mode>` when switch goes high.
+Invokes the :ref:`Brake flight mode <brake-mode>` when the switch goes high.
-Bringing switch back to low will return the vehicle to the mode indicated by the ch5 flight mode switch.
+Bringing the switch back to low will return the vehicle to the mode indicated by the ch5 flight mode switch.

 .. raw:: html